 The capitulation of Sumatra to Japan caused extensive unemployment by disrupting the normal labour market.
 Many labourers on plantations and in European enterprises lost their jobs.
 Indonesian merchants and industrialists could not carry on their businesses.
 The gunseikanbu of the 25th Army adopted four measures to solve this problem at the beginning of the occupation: (1) keeping control over dispersed rubber plantation labourers; (2) acquiring manpower for strategic factories; (3) recruiting manpower for transportation of military equipment; and (4) keeping wages low.
-Of these, labourers for rubber plantations lost importance for reasons referred to above.
-The implementation of these measures took two forms: the restoration of the disrupted labour market by Japanese initiative and the introduction of forced labour service.
+Of these, labourers for rubber plantations lost importance for reasons referred to above.101 The implementation of these measures took two forms: the restoration of the disrupted labour market by Japanese initiative and the introduction of forced labour service.

 In August 1942 the gunseikanbu instituted the bureau of labour policy supervision which was absorbed into the General Affairs office in the following month.
-The West Sumatran office for labour recruitment was
+The West Sumatran office for labour recruitment was established on 11th August that year in Padang.
+By the following year, the office had registered 4,465 persons who wished to work.102 Probably the importance of this office declined as time went on because the Japanese intensively used forced labour for military purposes.

 99. Interview with Tadatoki Yoshida, Tokyo, 29 August 1974.

-100. Letter of Sakae Hirano, op.cit.; Interview with Akiyama.

-101. Sumatora Shomukitei, op.cit., pp.135-36.
+100. Letter of Sakae Hirano, op.cit.; Interview with Akiyama 101.
+Sumatora Shomukitei, op.cit., pp.135-36.